psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

    The dipole polarizability [au] calculated at the CC2 level for a given (x) wavelength, (x) rounded to nearest integer.

+.. psivar:: CC2 QUADRUPOLE POLARIZABILITY @ xNM

+   The quadrupole polarizability [au] calculated at the CC2 level for a given (x) wavelength, (x) rounded to nearest integer.

 .. psivar:: CC2 SPECIFIC ROTATION (LEN) @ xNM

    The specific rotation [deg/(dm (g/cm^3))] calculated at the CC2 level in the